temporalio/documentation/docs/concepts/what-is-a-retry-policy.md

 id: what-is-a-retry-policy
 title: What is a Retry Policy?
 sidebar_label: Retry Policy
-description: A Retry Policy is a collection of attributes that instructs the Temporal Server how to retry a failure of a Workflow Execution or an Activity Execution.
+description: A Retry Policy is a collection of attributes that instructs the Temporal Server how to retry a failure of a Workflow Execution or an Activity Task Execution.
 tags:
   - explanation
 ---

 A Retry Policy is a collection of attributes that instructs the Temporal Server how to retry a failure of a [Workflow Execution](/docs/concepts/what-is-a-workflow-execution) or an [Activity Task Execution](/docs/concepts/what-is-an-activity-task-execution).
-Retry Policies do not apply to [Workflow Task Executions](/docs/concepts/what-is-a-workflow-task-execution), which retry indefinitely.
+(Retry Policies do not apply to [Workflow Task Executions](/docs/concepts/what-is-a-workflow-task-execution), which always retry indefinitely.)

 **Implementation guides:**